microsoft/CodeBERT/UniXcoder/README.md

 # Reference
-If you use this code or CodeXGLUE, please consider citing us.
+If you use this code or UniXcoder, please consider citing us.

 <pre><code>@article{guo2022unixcoder,
   title={UniXcoder: Unified Cross-Modal Pre-training for Code Representation},